numical/ubibot/README.md

 Currently **alpha** code

 ## about
-Ubibot is to designd to hold very simple conversations within a strictly limited context;
+Ubibot is to designd to hold very simple conversations within a strictly limited context.

 Any single ubibot implementation consists of:
 * a **domain package** that supplies the context-specific content and logic;